Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: Inference for MJPs with infinite statespaces using the rate matrix

 Let $Q(\psi)$ be the infinitesimal generator for the MJP on $\calX$.
-For finite $A,B\subseteq \calX$, let $Q(A,B)$ be the submatrix of $Q$ that involves transitions from $A$ to $B$, and let $Q_r$ be the be the rate-matrix for transitions inside $\Region_r$ except that it has an additional coffin state, $\Coffin$, for any transitions of the full chain that would exit $\Region_r$.
+For finite $A,B\subseteq \calX$, let $Q(A,B)$ be the submatrix of $Q$ that involves transitions from $A$ to $B$, and let $Q_r$ be the be the rate matrix for transitions inside $\Region_r$ except that it has an additional coffin state, $\Coffin$, which receives all transitions that, under $Q$, would exit $\Region_r$.
 Specifically

-where, here and henceforth, $\coffin$ denotes the scalar or vector (as appropriate) such that $\sum_{j=1}^{d_r+1}Q_{i,j}=0$.
+where, here and henceforth, $\coffin$ denotes the scalar or column vector (as appropriate) such that $\sum_{j=1}^{d_r+1}Q_{i,j}=0$ for each $i$.
 We will, in fact, have a different sequence of regions defined for each inter-observation interval.
 We will denote the $r$th region for the $i$th inter-observation interval by $\Region_r^{(i)}$ and the associated transition matrix by $Q_r^{(i)}$.
-For clarity of exposition, we will suppress the superscript $(i)$ whenever it is not needed.
+For clarity of exposition, we will often suppress the superscript $(i)$.